The Naked City: Plot

-Meanwhile, Halloran finally locates Garzah and, pretending that Backalis is in the hospital, tries to trick Garzah into accompanying him, but Garzah (knowing he killed Backalis) sees through the ruse.
-The ex-wrestler rabbit punches the rookie detective, momentarily knocking him unconscious.
-Garzah attempts to disappear in the crowded city, but as police descend upon the neighborhood, he panics and draws attention to himself when he shoots and kills a blind man's guide dog on the pedestrian walk of the Williamsburg Bridge.
-Garzah attempts to flee over the bridge but, as police approach from both directions, he starts climbing one of the towers and is shot and wounded.
-High on the tower, Garzah refuses to surrender; gunfire is exchanged, and he is hit again and falls to his death.
+On his own, Halloran locates Garzah and unsuccessfully tries to take him into custody.
+Lulled, the green detective is rabbit punched unconscious by the thug, who then attempts to dissolve into the crowded city.
+As police descend upon the neighborhood and Halloran joins the search, Garzah panics and draws attention to himself by shooting a blind man's guide dog.
+He races onto the Williamsburg Bridge, but as police approach from both directions starts climbing one of the towers.
+Shot, wounded, and bloodied by the dog, he still refuses to surrender; gunfire is exchanged, he is hit, and plummets to his death.

-As the skyline and street shots of New York are shown and a trashman sweeps up yesterday's newspapers, the narration concludes by saying "There are eight million stories in the naked city.
+The following morning a trashman sweeps a gutter of yesterday's newspapers, and with them the Jean Dexter case.
+A concluding voiceover states, "There are eight million stories in the naked city.
 This has been one of them."